 It’s funny how things work out, isn’t it?
 I don’t know what it’s called, really.
 Probably has lots of names.
 You know, like the time you don’t plan anything but need to talk to someone.
 You run into a dear friend in the supermarket who suggests you both grab a coffee.
 Or the time you see the perfect puppies for sale in last week’s newspaper and you phone the number thinking you’ve missed out but there’s one left.
-She turns out to be your best friend.
+She turns out to be your best friend who makes your favorite cannoli cake recipe with you.

 This cake is like that.
 I decided to bake the Torta di Limone in the continuation of my personal challenge of baking my way through A Baker’s Odyssey by Greg Patent.
 It’s a gorgeous Italian torta with the fresh flavour of lemon enhanced by a drizzle of my homemade limoncello.
 Searching for my regular round baking pan I came across the battered pan I inherited from my husband’s late grandmother.
 I love that it is dented and a little out of shape with a few impossible to remove stains but it is scrubbed until shiny inside.
 This pan completely emulates Nonna Lucia and her style of cooking – rough but thorough producing incredible meals, cakes and cookies with ease and not a written recipe in sight.
 And today as I share with you this torta, I realise it’s the six month anniversary of her passing.
 At 98, she lived a long and full life which was at times very hard but she left a legacy, a gift, her love, her endurance and her honesty.
 Today a silent tear will drop.